thinkerino-ai/open-thinkerino/documents/listeners.md

 ## Hypothetical Scenarios

-A pondering process is considered to happen in a "hypothetical scenario" if at least one hypothesis is defined, either from the outside (with a hypothetical context), or by the process itself, when `PonderMode.Hypothetically` is used.
+A pondering process is in a "hypothetical scenario" if at least one hypothesis is defined, either from the outside (with a hypothetical context), or by the process itself, when `PonderMode.HYPOTHETICALLY` is used.

 A hypothetical scenario is considered unsafe, and as such if a listener is not safe it will not be triggered.

-To run an unsafe listener, it is possible to mark it as `SafeForHypotheses`, but care should be taken to ensure that any operation is not based on hypotheses (or that it is ok to do so).
+To run an unsafe listener, it is possible to mark it as `SAFE_FOR_HYPOTHESES`, but care should be taken to ensure that any operation is not based on hypotheses (or that it is ok to do so).

 For example, suppose that we have the hypothesis `IsCoworker(john)`, and that we ponder on an email received by John.
 The handler could have the following code: